SDN: We help students become doctors.

 Daniel Lee Imler and Brian James Hartman founded this unique site in 2000 and it quickly grew to become the most popular medical student diary site in the world.
 Medschooldiary.com joined SDN in 2001.
 In 2007, Medschooldiary was replaced with a blog feature on the SDN forums, which has since been discontinued.
 The old diaries can still be found in our electronic archive.

 Scutwork.com was created and launched the same year as SDN.
 Over the years it amassed a large collection of residency program reviews.
 It became part of SDN in 2015.
-The site will be revamped and upgraded through 2016.
+The site was revamped and upgraded in 2016.

 SDN Page Evolution

 Want to see what SDN looked like back when we launched?
 How about in 2003?
 We’ve changed the site design over the years to meet new browser standards, improve page-loading speed, or just because we got bored with the old design!
 Some of these designs don’t quite look right thanks to changes in our CSS files.
 Special thanks to the Internet Archive.